zio/zio/docs/reference/core/zio/urio.md

 So `URIO` is equal to a `ZIO` that requires `R` and cannot fail (because in Scala the `Nothing` type has no inhabitant, so we can't create an instance of type `Nothing`).
 It succeeds with `A`.

-:::note Principle of The Least Power
+:::note Principle of Least Power

 The `ZIO` data type is the most powerful effect in the ZIO library.
 It helps us to model various types of workflows.
-On other hand, the type aliases are a way of subtyping and specializing the `ZIO` type, specific for a less powerful workflow.
+On the other hand, the type aliases are a way of specializing the `ZIO` type for less powerful workflows.

-Lot of the time, we don't need such a piece of powerful machinery.
-So as a rule of thumb, whenever we require a less powerful effect, it's better to use the proper specialized type alias.
+Often, we don't need such a piece of powerful machinery.
+So as a rule of thumb, whenever we require a less powerful effect, it's better to use the appropriate specialized type alias.

 So there is no need to convert type aliases to the `ZIO` data type, and whenever the `ZIO` data type is required, we can use the most precise type alias to fit our workflow requirement.
 :::